 B2B and B2C Digital Marketing

 B2B stands for Business to Business marketing, which is based on same B2C (Business to Customer) marketing practices, but it has slight modifications due to the nature and characteristics of B2B commerce industry.
 Although, there certainly is some overlap between these two marketing strategies but a few key differences are also there which can either make or break your overall online marketing campaign.
 The B2B audiences are tech savvy, accustomed to being bombarded with information and they are short on time.
 The exploitation of social media marketing in case of businesses is also different from the one used for the customers.
 On the other hand, digital marketing, in the case of B2C, is all about entertainment and fun for selling products and services.
+Inbound marketing for B2B companies plays a critical role in the success of the firm.

 Let’s have a look at some key differences between B2B and B2C marketing and leverage them to get the best out of digital marketing.